bladethazar/enviro-pi/readme.md

 ## Configuration

-The system is configured using the `config.json` file.
+The `config.json` file is the central configuration point for PicoW-Growmat.
 Key configuration sections include:

-- Wi-Fi Settings
-- MQTT Settings
-- InfluxDB Settings
+- Network settings (Wi-Fi, MQTT, InfluxDB)
-- Watering Unit Settings (M5 and DFRobot)
+- Watering control parameters
-- Enviro+ Settings
+- Environmental thresholds
-- Light Schedule Settings
+- Display and LED settings
-- System Settings
+- System update intervals

-Refer to the `config.json.template` file for a complete list of configuration options.
+Refer to `config.json.template` for a complete list of configurable options.

 ## Usage

-Once configured and powered on, the system will:
+Once powered on and configured, PicoW-Growmat will:

-1. Connect to Wi-Fi
+1. Establish network connections (Wi-Fi, MQTT, InfluxDB)
 2. Initialize all sensors and components
-3. Start monitoring soil moisture and environmental conditions
+3. Begin continuous monitoring of soil moisture and environmental conditions
-4. Water the plant when soil moisture falls below the threshold
+4. Automatically water plants based on moisture thresholds
-5. Send data to the MQTT broker and InfluxDB at regular intervals
+5. Transmit data to MQTT and InfluxDB at configured intervals
-6. Display current readings on the Enviro+ screen
+6. Display real-time information on the Enviro+ screen

-You can interact with the system using the buttons on the Enviro+ pHAT:
+### User Interaction

+- Enviro+ pHAT Buttons:
-- Button A: Toggle display backlight
+  - A: Toggle display backlight
-- Button B: Trigger sensor update or reset water tank (mode-dependent)
+  - B: Update sensors / Reset water tank (mode-dependent)
-- Button X: Cycle through display modes
+  - X: Cycle through display modes
-- Button Y: Trigger manual watering or update UV index (mode-dependent)
+  - Y: Manual watering / Update UV index (mode-dependent)

-The external momentary button can be used for manual watering control.
+- External button: Manual watering control

-## Display Modes
+### Display Modes

-1. Sensor Mode: Displays environmental data
+1. Sensor Mode: Environmental data overview
-2. Watering Mode: Shows soil moisture and watering system status
+2. Watering Mode: Soil moisture and watering system status
-3. Log Mode: Displays recent system logs
+3. Log Mode: Recent system events and notifications
-4. System Mode: Shows system performance metrics
+4. System Mode: Device performance and health metrics

 ## Troubleshooting

-- If the system fails to connect to Wi-Fi, check your `config.json` settings.
-- For MQTT or InfluxDB connection issues, verify your broker/database address and credentials.
-- If sensors are not reading correctly, check wiring and pin configurations.
+- Check `config.json` for correct network and sensor settings
-- Use the Log Mode on the display to view recent system events and errors.
+- Use Log Mode on the display to view recent system events and errors
+- Ensure all hardware connections are secure
+- Verify MQTT and InfluxDB server accessibility

 ## Contributing

-Contributions to this project are welcome!
+Contributions to PicoW-Growmat are welcome!
 Please fork the repository and submit a pull request with your improvements.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open-source and available under the MIT License.
+See the LICENSE file for full details.

 ## Acknowledgments

-- Thanks to Pimoroni for the Enviro+ pHAT and libraries
+- Pimoroni for the Enviro+ pHAT and related libraries
-- Thanks to the MicroPython community for their excellent work
+- The MicroPython community for their excellent work
-- Thanks to the InfluxDB and MQTT communities for their robust data management solutions
+- InfluxDB and MQTT communities for robust data management solutions